Wren6991/PicoDVI/software/Readme.md

 };
 ```

 Serial configurations for a handful of boards are listed in [common_dvi_pin_configs.h](include/common_dvi_pin_configs.h).
 Feel free to raise a PR to add your board to this file.
-All of the example apps use the `DEFAULT_DVI_SERIAL_CONFIG` from this header to select their pin configuration, which has a default value of `pico_sock_cfg`.
-You can pass `-DDEFAULT_DVI_SERIAL_CONFIG=some_other_board` to `cmake` to override this default, so that the example apps will be built with a different serial configuration.
+All of the example apps use the `DVI_DEFAULT_SERIAL_CONFIG` from this header to select their pin configuration, which has a default value of `pico_sock_cfg`.
+You can pass `-DDVI_DEFAULT_SERIAL_CONFIG=some_other_board` to `cmake` to override this default, so that the example apps will be built with a different serial configuration.

 As well as the DVI serial configuration, you may also want to set the `PICO_BOARD` flag for your target board to pick up things like UART and LED pin settings.